7 Tips for Network Marketing Success

 Both of these images couldn't be further from the reality of network marketing.
 It's neither a hobby nor a get-rich-scheme but an opportunity for you to earn money running your own part- or full-time business.

 But what does it take to succeed in this industry?
-Vincent J. Kellsey, director of member services for the Direct Selling Women's Alliance, an organization that provides a variety of resources to women and men in the direct-selling industry, offers these tips for making it:
+Vincent J. Kellsey, director of member services for the Direct Selling Women's Alliance, an organization that provides a variety of resources to women and men in the direct-selling industry, offers these tips for making it.
+Click through the slideshow to check them out.

 There are six key elements you should be looking for [when selecting an opportunity].
 Number one: stability.
 How old is the company?
 Number two is excellent products or services that consumers will use and need more of.